MicrosoftDocs/quantum-docs/articles/azure-quantum-glossary.md

 A basic unit of quantum information, analogous to a *bit* in classical computing.
 For more information, see [The Qubit](xref:microsoft.quantum.concepts.qubit).

+## Qubit reuse

+Related to [Mid-circuit measurement](#measurement), qubit reuse is the practice of designing circuits to use the same qubit multiple times in a quantum computation to minimize the total qubits needed to run your program.
+After a mid-circuit measurement, a qubit can be reset and reused, allowing you to run more complex computations on hardware with fewer qubits.

 ## Repeat-until-success

 A concept often used in quantum algorithms that consists of repeatedly applying a computation until a certain condition is satisfied.
 When the condition is not satisfied, often a fixup is required before retrying by entering the next iteration.
 For more information, see the [Q# user guide](xref:microsoft.quantum.user-guide-qdk.overview)

+## Sessions

+Part of the [iterative hybrid quantum computing](#iterative-hybrid-quantum-computing) model, sessions are prioritized, logical groups of quantum jobs.
+The ability to repeat the execution of the quantum circuit with different parameters makes this a good model for [VQE](#variational-quantum-eigensolver-vqe) and [QAOA](#quantum-approximate-optimization-algorithm-qaoa) algorithms.

 ## Standard libraries